craftercms/docs/source/.new-ia/getting-started/windows/configure-crafter-on-docker-for-local-dev-tools.rst

 Configuring CrafterCMS on Docker for Local Development Tools
 ============================================================

-Sometimes you'll need to have the Authoring site repositories in your docker container available in the host filesystem, specially if you want to update the files from your IDE.
-To support access to your sites via a local IDE, we need to mount the Authoring site repositories directory to a host directory.
+Sometimes you'll need to have the Authoring project repositories in your docker container available in the host filesystem, specially if you want to update the files from your IDE.
+To support access to your projects via a local IDE, we need to mount the Authoring project repositories directory to a host directory.

    .. note::
-      Performance may be slow when using WSL2 (Windows Subsystem for Linux 2) and a mounted Authoring site repositories directory to a host directory
+      Performance may be slow when using WSL2 (Windows Subsystem for Linux 2) and a mounted Authoring project repositories directory to a host directory

 This section describes how to configure CrafterCMS on Docker for local development tools.